TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ### Our First Query

 First, we'll render the component using `render`.
 The API will return an object and we'll use destructuring syntax to obtain a subset of the methods required.
-You can read all about what `render` can do in the [render docs](https://testing-library.com/docs/react-testing-library/api/#render).
+You can read all about what `render` can do in [the React Testing Library API docs about render](https://testing-library.com/docs/react-testing-library/api/#render).

 ~~~javascript
 // App.js